 Other noncurrent assets at December 31, 2018 were \$42 million higher than at December 31, 2017.
 The change in other noncurrent assets reflects primarily an increase in the regulatory asset for MTA power reliability deferral (\$179 million) which reflects costs incurred and deferred as a regulatory asset in the 2018 period.
 See "Other Regulatory Matters" in Note B to the financial statements in Item 8.
 It also reflects an increase in the regulatory asset for property tax reconciliation (\$61 million), environmental remediation costs (\$39 million) and revenues taxes (\$30 million).
 Revenue taxes represent the timing difference between taxes collected and paid by CECONY to fund mass transportation.
-See "Regulatory Assets and Liabilities" in Note B to the financial statement costs to reflect the final actuarial valuation, as measured at December 31, 2018, of the pension and other retiree benefit plans in accordance with the accounting rules for retirement benefits (\$265 million).
+See "Regulatory Assets and Liabilities" in Note B to the financial statements in Item 8.
+These increases are offset by a decrease in the regulatory asset for unrecognized pension and other postretirement costs to reflect the final actuarial valuation, as measured at December 31, 2018, of the pension and other retiree benefit plans in accordance with the accounting rules for retirement benefits (\$265 million).
 The change in the regulatory asset also reflects the year's amortization of accounting costs.
 See Notes B, E and F to the financial statements in Item 8.